Luxury Suites Amsterdam – Luxury canal-side suites near buzzy Nieuwmarkt square.

 - Nearest Metro/Tram: Nieuwmarkt/Waterlooplein.

 - Area: Quiet street in an affluent neighborhood, overlooking one of the city’s largest canals, a 6-minute walk from Nieuwmarkt square and the surrounding bars and restaurants.
-A short stroll from the Red Light District, Medieval Centre, historic canal ring, Rembrandt House, and the Jewish Historical Museum.
+A short stroll from the Red Light District, Medieval Center, historic canal ring, Rembrandt House, and the Jewish Historical Museum.

 - How to Get There: Take the train from Schiphol Airport to Centraal Station, then either ride on the metro to Nieuwmarkt (5-minute walk), or take tram #9 to Waterlooplein (6-minute walk).